Laura Kerslake

 A visit to this wonderful Victorian establishment is always one of our Mumbles must dos.
 From playing in the arcade to eating delicious fish and chips on the beach, Mumbles Pier is a fun day out for the whole family.
 Especially when you finish your day with one of their yummy ice creams or delicious milkshakes!

 At Easter, the Mumbles Pier fun ramps up even more.
 They have a whole host of events lined up to entertain the whole family.
-From 11 to 27 April there’s a free Easter egg trail, with a chocolate surprise for anyone who can find all 10 eggs hidden around the site.
-And over the Easter weekend there’s also an Easter Egg Beach Hunt, a chance to meet the Easter Bunny, and even have breakfast with him!
+From 28 March to 5 April there’s a free Easter egg trail, with a chocolate surprise for anyone who can find all 9 eggs hidden around the site.
+And over the Easter weekend there’s also an Easter Egg Beach Hunt, Easter themed rock painting, a chance to meet the Easter Bunny, and even have breakfast with him!

 Need to know